yjs/yjs/README.md

 * [Alldone](https://alldone.app/) A next-gen project management and collaboration platform.
 * [Living Spec](https://livingspec.com/) A modern way for product teams to collaborate.
 * [BlockSurvey](https://blocksurvey.io) End-to-end encryption for your forms/surveys.
-No ads, no trackers.

 ## Table of Contents